 Step 1.
 Training:

 The problems can’t be solved with same level thoughts that create them; and, we need the motivated trained minds with a zeal to solve the particular problems.
 Each Scrum team member is expected to have the best level skill set; therefore, Scrum Master must provide classroom or on-the-site task-specific training to individuals.
-Often, the efficient Scrum masters tend to lead for problem solving; but instead of solving the problems yourself, it is better to let the trained team members do it.
-In parallel, behavioral - communication training must be planned to shorten the training period.
+Often, the efficient Scrum masters tend to lead to problem-solving; but instead of solving the problems yourself, it is better to let the trained team members do it.
+In parallel, behavioural - communication training must be planned to shorten the training period.

 Certified Scrum Masters have mostly proved their potential in building such trained teams.